mltorrente/BergeEquilibria/README.md

 # BergeEquilibria
-Code for the computation of Berge equilibria
+Code for the computation of Berge equilibria.

-This package includes the implementation of three algorithms for computing Berge equilibria in regualr finite normal-form games.
+This package includes the implementation of three algorithms for computing Berge equilibria in regular finite normal-form games.

 The algorithms are written in CoCoA (a computer algebra system) and are capable of handling games with any number of players and strategies.

 The algorithms are described in detail in the accompanying publication [reference to be added]!!!